Fabulous Mom Life

 Corn Cutlets and Fried Leftover Dhokla for Monsoon Tea Time

-July 28, 2016 by Lata 10 Comments
+July 28, 2016 10 Comments

 What is it about rains and a craving for deep fried food?
 This past Sunday was perfect weather for evening tea and steaming hot snacks.
 I don’t intend to be a spoil sport so I let the family indulge, but I favor shallow fried recipes.
 And my family loves this quick and easy creation with seasonal corn.
 Here’s what I dished out in a jiffy – Corn Cutlets and re-purposed Dhokla leftover from breakfast.